Rishabh-Patel96/Data-analytics-portfolio/README.md

 ---

+## Python Projects

+These projects will demonstrate data analysis and automation using **Python and data science libraries** such as:

+* Pandas
+* NumPy
+* Matplotlib / Seaborn
+* Data cleaning and transformation
+* Exploratory data analysis
+* Analytical scripting

+Projects will focus on transforming datasets into structured analytical insights using Python.

+---

+## Power BI Projects

+These projects will demonstrate **business intelligence and dashboard development** using Power BI.

+Areas covered will include:

+* Interactive dashboards
+* Business KPI visualization
+* Data modeling
+* DAX measures
+* Business performance reporting

+These dashboards will translate analytical findings into **visual decision-making tools**.

+---

-## 🧠 Skills Demonstrated
+# Skills Demonstrated

 Through the projects in this repository, I demonstrate skills in:

+### Data Analysis

-* SQL data exploration
+* Data exploration
-* Analytical query development
+* Analytical thinking
-* KPI and metric analysis
+* Business metric analysis
+* KPI development
 * Data segmentation
-* Ranking and cumulative analytics
+* Trend analysis

+### Technical Tools

-* Business reporting
+* SQL
-* Structured project documentation
+* Python

----

-## 🛠 Tools Used

-* SQL (PostgreSQL)
+* Power BI
 * Excel

+### Data Analytics Techniques

+* Structured querying
+* Data transformation
+* Analytical reporting
-* Power BI
+* Data visualization
-* Python
+* Business intelligence development

 ---

-## 📌 Portfolio Purpose
+# Portfolio Purpose

-This repository serves as a **growing collection of analytics projects** that demonstrate practical data analysis techniques and problem-solving using SQL, BI tools & Python.
+This repository is a **growing collection of analytics projects** demonstrating how different tools can be used together in a modern analytics workflow.

-Additional projects and case studies will continue to be added as the portfolio expands.
+The portfolio will continue expanding with additional projects in:

+* SQL analytics
+* Python data analysis
+* Power BI dashboards
+* Real-world case studies

 ---

-## 📄 License
+# License

 This project is licensed under the MIT License.